-The OC Library Foundation Board of Directors:
+The 2023 OC Library Foundation Board Members:

-Karen Martini, Executive Director and Board Secretary
+Karen Martini, Executive Director and Interim Chair

-Cynthia Andrews, Liaison to OC Library Board
+Cynthia Andrews, Liaison to OC Library Board and Secretary

-Maureen Cole, Ex-officio, Dir. of OC Public Library
+Greg Williams, Library Director of OC Public Library

 Funds are carefully managed by the OC Library Foundation Board, an all-volunteer group with expertise in finance, investment, fundraising and non-profit management.
 With more than $500,000 donated, the board looks forward to using the remaining monies and future contributions on library initiatives, both short- and long-term.
 With the community's support, the OC Library Foundation will continue to enhance our library for the benefit of our citizens, now and into the future.

 The Oregon City Library Foundation was formed in 2009 with a specific goal in mind -- to help with the construction and/or renovation of a library in Oregon City that would best serve the community.
 As the plans for the renovated Library situated in the historic Carnegie were drawn, the Library Foundation launched a fund raising campaign to supplement the building budget and add value to the new space.